DjonnyX/numeric-sequence-compressor/README.md

 __Important!
 The algorithm works correctly when the range of numbers in the array is from 0 to 1000.__

+__Implementation of the "universal" algorithm (Needs some improvement)__ https://github.com/DjonnyX/numeric-sequence-compressor/tree/universal

 ## Example